Ellarddekoeijer/my-laravel-app/README.md

 ddev restart
 ddev vite-serve start
 ```
-now this is where it gets unclear to me, as far as I understand Laravel requires you to run npm run watch.
+now this is where it gets unclear to me, as far as I understand Laravel requires you to run npm run dev.
 This in turn runs the vite command, so it starts a vite dev server.
 If this is not running you get the following error:
 ![img.png](img.png)

 ## Import the entrypoints in laravel